Football Manager 2017: Top tips to master the game

 - If the overall work rate, stamina and determination of your squad is low, don’t try and play with a high tempo or ask your players to close down more, as they’re lacking the crucial attributes that determine the effectiveness of this tactic.

 - A high level of passing means that your squad may be suited to playing a possession game.
-Try asking your players to use shorter passing, retrain possession and work the ball into the box.
+Try asking your players to use shorter passing, retain possession and work the ball into the box.

 - Similarly, if your defenders, too, have high passing, composure and vision attributes, ask your team to play out from defence.